alphagov/govuk-developer-docs/source/manual/govuk-app-domain-handling-during-migration.html.md

 Since setting the correct service discovery environment for a particular app is complicated due to the migration to AWS, please take extra care to make sure you understand the effects of changes to the app_domain parameter and Plek URI overrides via environment variables.

-If in doubt, please liaise with RE:GOV.UK, e.g. via Slack #re-govuk to make sure your changes do not have unintended side effects.
+If in doubt, please [talk to Reliability Engineering](https://docs.publishing.service.gov.uk/manual/raising-issues-with-reliability-engineering.html) to make sure your changes will not have unintended side effects.